Categories

 The disorder of the Great Crash of 1929, followed by the Great Depression and the demise of the Roaring Twenties, ushered in a whole new story in the public mind.
 In the 1930s, economist John Maynard Keynes told his story of how governments should play an active role in their countries’ economies, instead of just letting the free market reign.
 The story gained full-blown adoption and served well in WW2 and the post-war construction period.

-If we want to come to grips with the destruction of our Goldilocks climate and natural world, we have to tell a new story about the economy, and accelerate its adoption.
+If we want to come to grips with the destruction of our “Goldilocks” climate and the natural world, we have to tell a new story about the economy, and accelerate its adoption.
 A new story can change everything, if it appeals to a wide range of people across the political spectrum, if it appeals to people’s needs and desires.
 It should be simple and grounded in reality.

 Neoliberalism is not forever